squaredup/samples/CONTRIBUTING.md

 # Contributing to SquaredUp Samples

-SquaredUp actively encourages external contributions so that the project can move develop in such a way that benefits the wider SquaredUp community.
+SquaredUp actively encourages external contributions so that the project can develop in such a way that benefits the wider SquaredUp community.

 As a contributor, here are the guidelines we would like you to follow: